akka/alpakka/docs/src/main/paradox/mongodb.md

 The code in this guide is part of runnable tests of this project.
 You are welcome to edit the code and run it in sbt.

-> Test code requires MongoDB server running in the background.
+> Test code requires a MongoDB server running in the background.
 You can start one quickly using docker:
 >
-> `docker run --rm mongo`
+> `docker-compose up mongo`

 Scala
 :   ```